bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 While our rope will rebuild itself to match the start and end points as they move in the world, the rope itself may have influence on other objects.
 Some examples include:

 - **Rope tension**: Pulling a rope should pull the object that is connected to it.
 A taut rope should exhibit tension forces.
-- **Torque**: An object attatched to a rope should rotate according to how the rope is pulled.
+- **Torque**: An object attached to a rope should rotate according to how the rope is pulled.

 ### Initial Attempts at Rope Constraints